evanharmon/eph-headspace/aws/aws-cognito-cli-identity-pools.md

-# AWS COGNITO CLI
+# AWS COGNITO IDENTITY CLI

 ## Summary

-Notes on using the `aws cognito-identity` cli for AWS Cognito Federated Identities service
+Notes on using the `aws cognito-identity` cli for AWS Cognito Federated Identities service.
+Identity Pools.

 ## Create New Pool